Introduction

 • Show errors in the end of the log, that is really useful feature for large (few megabytes size test logs)

-• Test module migration with ease
+• Test module migrations with ease

 • Super easy of third-party addons installation: